Emerging Mass Spectrometry Technologies to Improve Intraoperative Diagnostics

 Challenges of intraoperative diagnostics

-Frozen section histopathology involves removal of tissue, cryosectioning, and visual detection of morphological features indicative of the tumor.
+Frozen section histopathology involves removal of tissue followed by cryosectioning and visual detection of morphological features of the tumor.
 Confirmation of malignancy, typically by an on-site pathologist, means surgeons must then probe deeper and remove additional tissue for subsequent biopsy.
 The process must be repeated until benign tissue is eventually confirmed thereby delineating the tumor margin.
-Tumor resection and boundary definition must be performed in all dimensions to ensure clean margins and removal of all signs of cancerous tissue.
-The process can be tedious and time-consuming (20-30 min per biopsy), requiring numerous tissue biopsies (10-100 or more) throughout the surgery.
-Post-surgical confirmation must be performed to stratify the initial diagnosis and to ensure no malignant tissue is left behind.
+Tumor resection and boundary definition must be performed in three dimensions to ensure clean margins and removal of all signs of cancerous tissue.
+Depending on the tumor type, size, and location, the process can be tedious and time-consuming (20-30 min per biopsy), requiring numerous tissue biopsies (10-100 or more) throughout the surgery.
+Post-surgical pathology work-up and confirmation must be performed to stratify the initial diagnosis and to ensure no malignant tissue is left behind.
 If it is, follow up surgery and adjuvant therapy may be needed, placing significant addition burden on the patient and risking residual disease.

 Molecular features analysis to assist diagnosis

-A very active area of research has focused on molecular feature analysis in assisting tumor diagnosis.
-Molecular analysis of morphological features and genetic markers is often more accurate in delineating tumorous tissue compared with standard histopathology and imaging techniques alone.
+A very active area of cancer research has focused on molecular feature analysis.
+Molecular analysis of morphological features and genetic markers is often more accurate in delineating tumorous tissue in the lab compared with standard histopathology and imaging techniques alone.
 Such analysis can provide detailed insight into the tumor type and can lead to a tailored approach towards treatment.
-Leveraging molecular analysis in the operating room is a challenge, however, one that only recently has begun to be solved.
+The caveat is molecular analysis typically involves sequencing and biomarker identification, processes that require time and specialized instrument resources not compatible with surgery workflows.

-Novel technologies have arisen to address the medical need for more accurate and sensitive diagnostic tools.
+Novel technologies have arisen to address the medical need for more accurate and sensitive diagnostic tools in the OR.
 One such technology – ambient ionization mass spectrometry (AIMS) – leverages simplified sample preparation and ion analysis capabilities that are well-suited for intraoperative applications.
-The technology offers the potential to discern benign from cancerous tissue based on distinct mass spectral profiles.
-In practice, AIMS may prove to be a vastly improved diagnostic for differentiating cancerous and normal tissue at tumor margins during surgery.
+The technology offers the potential to discern benign from cancerous tissue based on distinct mass spectral profiles, and in practice, may prove useful as an improved approach for delineating tumor margins during surgery.

 Ambient ionization mass spectrometry

 Proteins, lipids, and metabolic products of cells can reveal details of cell function or disfunction.
-In the case of oncogenesis, the increased energetic needs and hypoxic conditions implicit in cancerous tissues create changes that are measurable by sensitive techniques such as mass spectrometry.
-Using conventional approaches, complex samples rich with molecular information must undergo extensive fractionation using liquid or gas chromatography upstream of MS to derive definitive results.
-These sample challenges along with the need for complex instrumentation has limited the application of MS in clinical medicine and has been a barrier for the use of MS in intraoperative diagnostics.
+In the case of oncogenesis, the increased energetic needs and hypoxic conditions implicit in cancerous tissues create changes that can be detected by sensitive techniques such as mass spectrometry.
+Using conventional approaches, complex samples rich with molecular information must undergo extensive fractionation using liquid chromatography upstream of MS to derive definitive results.
+These challenges along with the need for complex instrumentation has limited the application of MS in clinical medicine and has been a barrier for the use of MS in intraoperative diagnostics.

 Beyond removing the barrier of complicated and time-consuming sample fractionation, the AIMS ionization process avoids the requirement for low pressure vacuum.
 Additionally, the analysis can take place under atmospheric conditions, hence the name “ambient”.
-These attributes negate the requirements for hardware, vacuum pumps, chromatography devices, and other front-end components typically required for MS set ups.
-The AIMS approach reduces the overall complexity such that multiple sample interfaces, such as surgical tools and operators with varying experience, can be paired with the instrument.
+These attributes overcome the need for hardware, vacuum pumps, chromatography devices, and other front-end components typically required for MS. Moreover, the AIMS approach reduces the overall complexity such that sample interfaces such as surgical tools can be paired successfully with the instrument.

 Robotic surgery coupled with MS tissue analysis